 Country coordinators, in collaboration with survey leads, must identify translators who are qualified and experienced.
 As explained below, translation of the survey instrument requires two translators who work independently of each other.
 They may work for the same company as long as the work is carried out separately by each person.
+It is important to verify that indeed two translations were undertaken.
 The remaining translations can be done by a single translator, who may be one of the two who translated the survey instrument.
 Based on the total workload, they should agree on a schedule for the translation to be carried out.

 The process for each set of documents is described below.
 Survey instrument and CAPI instructions